SamuelSVD/StainedGlassFilter/README.md

-# ProcessingMarbling
+# Stained Glass Filter
-This Processing project converts an input image into a corresponding "Marbled" image.
+This Processing project converts an input image into a corresponding "Stained Glass" image.

 You can specify the number of polygons to place randomly inside of the photo.
 This value can be `N`.